-While it is important to wash ourselves properly after exercise, we shouldn’t abuse either.
+While it is important to wash properly after exercise, we shouldn’t abuse either.
 In an interview with the French newspaper La Presse, Doctor Ari Demirjian, dermatologist at the McGill Hospital in Montreal, says that « If you are not dirty and did not sweat, you don’t have to wash your entire body with soap.
 Use it for your genitals, your armpits and your feet.
-The rest like the legs, stomach and arms, the use of water to rinse your body is sufficient.
+For the rest, like the legs, stomach and arms, the use of water to rinse your body is sufficient.
 Using too much soap when you don’t have to can actually kill the good bacteria our body needs. »

 Tips to keep your skin healthy

 - It’s best to shower or take a bath in warm water as opposed to hot water, which dries the skin.

 - Focus on liquid cleansers that are less abrasive and easier to rinse off properly.
 Avoid perfumed soaps.

 - If you have dry skin, taking a bath with warm water can help to hydrate your skin.
 Keep your body immersed in the water 5 to 10 minutes to allow time for your skin to absorb the water.

 - After bathing, dry your skin by patting it with a towel.
 Do not rub.